NadavAharoni/Python-Course/python_slides4_classes.md

 # Python Classes
 - Python supports object-oriented programming.
-- Define classes with the `class` keyword.
+- Classes are defined with the `class` keyword.

 ---